rsallaii2u/ml_pathway_challenge1/README.md

 The ensemble models outperformed the resampling techniques.

-A good model to predict credit risk needs to consider the cost benefit of making more/less false positives/negatives.
+A good model to predict credit risk needs to consider the cost benefit of making more false positives than negatives.

-If making more false positives then negatives is better one should choose the Easy Ensemble AdaBoost Classifier Ensemble model.
+If making more false positives than negatives is better one should choose the Easy Ensemble AdaBoost Classifier Ensemble model.
 Otherwise, the Balanced Random Forest Classifier Ensemble would be a better choice.